-Endeavour award
+Endeavour award of the term

-The endeavor award is a way of giving recognition to a student who has had to overcome significant challenges throughout their course but despite this has worked consistently hard throughout the year demonstrating absolute commitment to their College studies.
+The endeavor award is a way of giving recognition to a student who has had to overcome significant challenges throughout their course but despite this has worked consistently hard throughout the term demonstrating absolute commitment to their College studies.
 This could be someone who has provided support for others, involved themselves in fund raising or other events or experienced personal challenges.
-Each Faculty will nominate one student from each curriculum area and submit a nomination form (Appendix C) to the SMT who will agree which student should receive the award based on the nominations received.
+Each Director of Studies will nominate one student from each curriculum area and submit a nomination form (Appendix C) to the SMT who will agree which student should receive the award based on the nominations received.

-Most progress
+Most progress award of the term

 The students that are nominated for this award will not necessarily be the highest achieving student but one that has made considerable progress during the course of the year.
 In considering nominations for this award the Vice Principal (VP) will be taking into consideration the starting and finishing points of the student, attitude to learning, attendance and punctuality, academic progress and personal development progress.
-Each Faculty will nominate one student and submit a nomination form (Appendix C) to the SMT who will agree which student should receive the award based on the nominations received.
+Each Curriculum Area will nominate one student and submit a nomination form (Appendix C) to the SMT who will agree which student should receive the award based on the nominations received.

-• Sports student of the year
+Sports student of the term/year